 - When you’re ready to cook the noodles, carefully pull and stretch them so they are as thin as you can possibly make them without tearing.
 It’s similar to testing bread gluten with the windowpane test.

-Have you come to Waterloo Region and want to share a dish that makes you think of home or family, as part of A Region That Really Schmecks?
-Contact me, and perhaps you and your recipe can be featured in a future post.
+Care to share a taste of home?
+If you’ve come to Waterloo Region and have a dish that makes you think of home or family, I’d like to hear from you.
+Contact me, and perhaps you and your recipe can be featured in a future A Region That Really Schmecks post.